 Grapes: A very Spanish tradition is to devour a dozen grapes at midnight News Years Eve.
 One of our very favorite tapas restaurants is Si Tapas, but they will not be open at midnight.

 Pickled Herring: Our Western European friends in Poland believe that eating this fish on New Years will be an abundance of wealth.
 Who are we to say otherwise?
 Find pickled herring at our favorite Deli News sold in cream or a white wine sauce.

 Mochi: Back to Japan who seems to have plenty of ways to acquire luck on New Years.
 Mochi is a rice cake made of mochigome, a short-grain japonica glutinous rice.
 The rice is pounded into paste and molded into its slightly flattened round shape.
 There is an ice cream version where this ‘dumpling’ is filled with a variety of ice creams and colored to match the filling.
-You may find a whole host of flavors of mochi ice cream sold at the Ivy Kitchen in Addison which is attached to the Look Theater.
+You may find a whole host of flavors of mochi ice cream sold at the Fat Straws.

 Feuerzangenbowle: Feuerzangenbowle is a traditional German alcoholic drink for which a rum-soaked sugarloaf is set on fire and drips into mulled wine.
 It is often part of a Christmas or New Year’s Eve tradition.
 Uwe Rudnick at the Intercontinental Hotel in Addison tells us that he will be serving the traditional drink all through the holiday season at their Q Lounge found in the lobby of the hotel.